 Yay, today I get to introduce Colombian buñuelos with German ingredients.
 I already have a buñuelos recipe on the blog.
 However, for the previous recipe we had to make the cheese ourselves.
 But now I managed to make a recipe with cheeses that are readily available in Germany.
 So let me introduce to you these cheese fritters.
 They are traditionally served in December, for sure for Christmas, but also for New Year’s.
 If you would like to learn more about Colombian Christmas traditions and recipes, check out that blog post.
 Just as I managed to make Colombian pandebonos with this farmer’s cheese, I replaced the Colombian queso costeño with it.
 I also like to use a mix and throw in feta cheese.
 As cheeses have a different amount of liquid, I had to tweak the recipe a bit, but then it was perfect!

 You probably know that it is only my hubby and me so I thought making a full baking sheet of cake would probably be too much.
 I already have a plum sheet cake on here.
 So I figured I would make more of a coffee cake in a round form.
 This would probably not take as long to eat.
 So I got to working on it and once done, it took very little and suddenly I only saw half of the cake left.
 Where had it gone?
 My hubby looked all innocent, he claimed he had only eaten three pieces of cake.
 If these these pieces were very large chunks of cake I inquired.
 Well, this depends on how you define “chunck”.
 Well, well, well… I think it speaks for itself that hubby was so excited about this recipe.
-I loosely based it on the Recipe from Alfons Schuhbeck (in German). he is very famous, especially for this plum cake called Zwetschgendatschi, so I am happy to present this plum cake with yeast dough, lots of plums, and cinnamon crumbs.
+I loosely based it on the recipe from Alfons Schuhbeck (in German). he is very famous, especially for this plum cake called Zwetschgendatschi, so I am happy to present this plum cake with yeast dough, lots of plums, and cinnamon crumbs.
+If you are short on time, I can recommend a much quicker plum cake, which uses baking powder as the leavener instead of yeast.

 Guiso de lentejas can be translated as lentil stew and is thoroughly enjoyed in Uruguay.
 Unfortunately, I never had the priviledge of eating this dish in Uruguay, somehow my family was not that much into legumes.
 Legumes are probably enjoyed all around the world, Uruguay is no exception.
 Typically this stew is seasoned with different meat (here also bacon) and gets its characteristic flavor from the tomatoes instead of the broth.
 Plus point, it comes together in about half an hour and is definitely a hearty dish for the whole family.